open/close all folders

 - Done on Blood Ties, with the heads of shapeshifters on a wall.

-- CSI: New York: The episode "Yahrzeit" showed the Trophy Rooms of two Neo-Nazi characters, both full of Nazi memorabilia, guns and items taken from Holocaust victims.
+- CSI: NY: The episode "Yahrzeit" showed the Trophy Rooms of two Neo-Nazi characters, both full of Nazi memorabilia, guns and items taken from Holocaust victims.
 Definitely at the creepier end of the spectrum.

 - In Justified, an art expert keeps badgering Raylan Givens to come and see his collection of Hitler paintings.
 Raylan is understandably not keen, but is surprised by what he finds when he finally gives in.
 The expert has dedicated his life to buying up all of Hitler's paintings, so that he can burn them and keep the ashes in jars.

-- The Hearthfire expansion, which allows the player to build a house, has a trophy room as one of the options.
-Most other rooms, especially the armory, also allow for construction of display cases, weapon racks, and armor mannequins for showing off your epic loot.
+- Skyrim has the Heartfire expansion, which allows the player to build a custom house.
+A dedicated trophy room is one of the options.
+Other rooms, especially the armory, also allow for construction of display cases, weapon racks, and armor mannequins for showing off your epic loot.

 - The Croft Manor training level had a room with display cases for the ancient relics the player collected during the game.
 They can be examined in closeup and Lara will make an admiring comment.